gitacoco/data-structures/Weekly_assign_05/README.md

 ### Data Model

 Different from the SQL database, the data is loosely organized in NoSQL database.
-When we want to extract the data from the database, the query is not based on joins among tables, but the relationship of 'key-value'.
+When we extract the data from the database, the query is not based on joins among tables, but the relationship of 'key-value'.
 The level of structure, binding and coupling in NoSQL database are lower than SQL.
 So the rows in a table in SQL database actually are similar to items in NoSQL database, but the content in each item can be more flexible.

 ![Image of database](./datamodel.jpeg)